npm/jobs/2017 q3 project manager.md

 many of our processes and constantly working to scale yourself and the team so we can do our best work on a startup budget.

-npm is a relatively small startup, so you will have a lot of autonomy and your work will be largely self-directed.
+npm is a relatively small company, so you will have a lot of autonomy and your work will be largely self-directed.
 You will report directly to the COO, and your success will be measured by increased project delivery velocity and visibility as we grow the engineering